You are here

 Step 2

-After you do your research, use the specifications developed during the RFI to request pricing.
+After you do research, use the specifications developed during the RFI to request pricing.
 You may need to communicate further with suppliers to educate them on your specifications and the unique needs of the Child Nutrition Programs.
-When the specifications are clearly defined, suppliers will be able to provide comparable pricing.
+When the specifications are clearly defined, suppliers will be able to respond completely and provide comparable pricing.
+A potential supplier must meet the requirements of the product or service outlined in your specification to be considered "responsive".

-Example: Whole beefsteak heirloom tomato (or equivalent slicing tomato), medium size, 30 lb. case, estimated volume to purchase 15-20 cases per week during growing season.
+Example: Locally grown whole beefsteak heirloom tomato (or equivalent slicing tomato), medium size, estimated volume to purchase 15-20 cases per week during growing season.

 Crediting Foods for Child Nutrition Programs: A Resource for Local Producers